 Thanks to extensive training and actual combat experience while with Gen 13, Fairchild is a formidable hand-to-hand fighter, and has learned how to use her great strength and other superhuman physical abilities to her advantage in battle.

 Caitlin possesses a remarkably advanced intellect, majoring in both computer science and electrical engineering at the Ivy League level.
 She is a talented computer whiz and has skills comparable to that of of a high-level programmer and hacker.

 Though reluctant, Caitlin is a natural leader and has been in charge of the Gen 13 team for most of its existence.
 She has developed a keen understanding of battle strategy, and her teammates instinctively follow her lead whenever a combat situation arises.

-In her rebooted incarnation (in Gen 13), Fairchild absorbed the shapeshifting powers of another "genie" (that reality's nickname for those with Gen-factor powers).
-She gained the ability to melt into a purple liquid and reform into other shapes.
-After absorbing these powers, Caitlin's skin, hair, and lips turned purple.
+In her rebooted incarnation (in Gen 13), Fairchild had the shapeshifting powers of another "genie" (that reality's nickname for those with Gen-factor powers) integrated into herself.
+She gained the ability to generate and melt into a purple liquid that's able to reform into other shapes.
+Initially while possessed by said superhuman her skin turned purple and eyes glowed bright red until she lost said attributes when the two were separated by Ethan during their first battle.
+After she came back to life whence she'd been killed and assimilated by the Chrome, her genetic imprint somehow absorbed these powers into her reforged DNA.
+As a result Caitlin's hair, lips, fingernails and eyes turned purple; with her skin and the rest of her following sweet while using her fullest abilities.
 In subsequent reboots, she no longer has these powers.